Superior Court of California, San Bernardino County

 DOMESTIC VIOLENCE may occur in many forms between two people in an intimate relationship.
 Physical violence includes kicking, punching, shoving, slapping or any action that hurts your body.
 Sexual violence includes unwelcome touching, fondling or forced intimacy.
-Emotional violence includes using coercion, threats or anger to create a controlling and fearful situation. http://www.courts.ca.gov/selfhelp-family.htm
+Emotional violence includes using coercion, threats or anger to create a controlling and fearful situation. http://www.courts.ca.gov/selfhelp-domesticviolence.htm

-WARNING!
+Warning!
 People can tell what Internet sites you have visited on your computer.

 IF YOU ARE IN IMMEDIATE DANGER, CALL 911.
 During hours that the Court is closed, a law enforcement officer can obtain an Emergency Protective Order for you which last from 5 to 7 days.
 A police officer or sheriff responding to a domestic violence incident can call a judge (anytime, day or night) and ask for an emergency protective order that goes into effect immediately.
 The emergency protective order can make the abusive person leave the home and keep that person away from you and your children, for up to 7 days.
 Since you need a police officer's assistance to get an emergency protective order, it is important to describe to him or her, the abuser's actions and why you are afraid.
 If you are not in immediate danger but need protection from harm or harassment or if you want protection for a longer period of time, you need a Restraining Order.
 You may apply for a temporary restraining order at the court.

-• A Domestic Violence Restraining Order is for people who have or have had a married or dating relationship or are closely related such as a parent, child, brother, sister, grandmother, grandfather or in-law.
+• Domestic Violence Restraining Order is for people who have or have had a married or dating relationship or are closely related such as a parent, child, brother, sister, grandmother, grandfather or in-law.
 You may be divorced, separated, a registered domestic partner, dating or used to date, live together or used to live together The person seeking protection must have experienced actual physical violence or a credible threat of physical violence.
 There is No Filing Fee to apply for a Domestic Violence Restraining Order.
 You can download the forms that you will need to file for your restraining order. http://www.courts.ca.gov/forms.htm

 • Civil Harassment Restraining Order is appropriate if there is not a romantic or close family relationship between the parties.
 Common examples of the types of restraining order are neighbor vs. neighbor, stranger vs. stranger, and distant relative vs. distant relative.
 The conduct that these orders try to prevent can range from annoying behaviors to physical abuse.
 Civil Harassment Orders can be made to stop a variety of behaviors, from repetitive phone calling to stalking. http://www.courts.ca.gov/forms.htm